Michael-F-Ellis/miniFQS/ai-context.md

 ***

 **Instruction for next session:**
-"We are continuing development on miniFQS.
+We are continuing development on miniFQS.
 Above is the project context.
-Below are the current source files.
-Please ingest this state."
+Below are the current source files: (`fqs.pegjs`, `build.js`, `layout.js`, `mini-fqs.js`, and `index.html`).
+Please ingest this state.

+I've found it productive to ask you to paraphrase my prompts in the manner of a skilled human listener and ask clarifying questions as needed.
+Please do this throughout the chat before generating code.